LAION-AI/Open-Assistant/docs/docs/guides/examples.md

 **User**: "You dumb motherf\*&ker AI sh\*t!"

-**Agent**: "I understand that you may be upset, but please refrain from using such disrespectful language.
-I'm here to help you.
+**Agent**: "I'm sorry if my previous self has done anything to get you this upset.
 Is there something specific you would like to talk about or ask me?"

 ### Warning the user of highly dangerous activities